-Except as stated below, we have audited the following documents prepared by the Group as at 31 December 2017:
+Except as stated below, we have audited the following documents prepared by Legal & General Group Plc as at 31 December 2018:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Group Solvency and Financial Condition Report of the Group as at 31 December 2017, ('the Narrative Disclosures subject to audit'); and - Group templates S.02.01.02, S.22.01.22, S.23.01.22 and S.32.01.22 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Group Solvency and Financial Condition Report of Legal & General Group Plc as at 31 December 2018, ('the Narrative Disclosures subject to audit'); and - Group templates S.02.01.02, S.22.01.22, S.23.01.22, S.32.01.22 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Group Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Group Solvency and Financial Condition Report'.